 - Students enrolled in the nursing program may repeat a required core nursing course once (1 time) only.
-A maximum of two (2) repeated core courses is allowed.
 A subsequent unsuccessful grade of a core nursing course will result in program dismissal and prevent future re-admission to the nursing program. - If a student is unsuccessful in the same course twice, they are dismissed from the program. - The most recent grade for nursing coursework will stand.
-For example if the student is successful in NURS 120, has to re-take the course after a leave of absence and does not pass, they are considered to not have passed NURS 120. - Students may attend the nursing program at either the Morrisville or Norwich campus, dependent upon course and space availability.
+For example, if the student is successful in NURS 120, has to re-take the course after a leave of absence and does not pass, they are considered to not have passed NURS 120. - Students may attend the nursing program at either the Morrisville or Norwich campus, dependent upon course and space availability.